-Auditing a Design History File (DHF) is about as exciting as watching paint dry for most auditors, but I am always fascinated with how things work so I am more engaging with the design team members I interview during a mock FDA inspection.
-I also like to focus on aspects of the design that have proven to be less than perfect—by reviewing nonconformities, complaints, MDRs, recalls and CAPAs first.
-For example, if I see several complaints related to primary packaging failures, I am going to spend more time reviewing the shipping validation and shelf-life testing than I might normally allocate.
+Auditing a Design History File (DHF) is about as exciting as watching paint dry for most auditors.
+Still, I am always fascinated with how things work, so I am more engaging with the design team members I interview during a mock FDA inspection.
+I also like to focus on aspects of the design that have proven to be less than perfect—by reviewing nonconformities, complaints, MDRs, recalls, and CAPAs first.
+For example, if I see several complaints related to primary packaging failures, I am going to spend more time reviewing the shipping validation and shelf-life testing, than I might normally allocate.

-The FDA is somewhat limited in this area, because in accordance with 21 CFR 820.180(e) the records of internal audits, supplier evaluations and management reviews are exempt from FDA inspections.
+The FDA is somewhat limited in this area because, in accordance with 21 CFR 820.180(e), the records of internal audits, supplier evaluations, and management reviews are exempt from FDA inspections.
 During a mock FDA inspection, I do not have this constraint.
 Therefore, I will often look more closely at these three areas than an FDA inspector to make sure my client has effective management processes.
-While procedures and schedules are the focus of and FDA inspector, I will make sure that the problems I observed in nonconformities, complaints, MDRs and recalls are being addressed by management.
-As a quality manager this is not always easy to do, but as an independent consultant I have the luxury of being blunt when a senior manager needs to hear from someone other than the typical “yes men.”
-I also am able to use this part of mock FDA inspections to benchmark best practices I have learned from the hundreds of companies against what my client is currently doing to manage their quality system.
+While procedures and schedules are the focus of an FDA inspector, I will make sure that the problems I observed in nonconformities, complaints, MDRs, and recalls are being addressed by management.
+As a quality manager, this is not always easy to do.
+Still, as an independent consultant, I have the luxury of being blunt when a senior manager needs to hear from someone other than the typical “yes men.”
+I also can use this part of mock FDA inspections to benchmark best practices I have learned from the hundreds of companies against what my client is currently doing to manage their quality system.

 When to schedule a mock FDA inspection